minahkim-dspp/traveling_in_rwanda_2015/README.md

 | Max.   | 0.755         | 0.755         | 0.943          | 0.942          | 4.713          |

-Here are the summary statistics of **time travel** from city based on each population.
+Here are the summary statistics of **time travel** from city based on each population in kilometers.

 |        | more than 20k | more than 50k | more than 100k | more than 250k | more than 500k |
 |--------|---------------|---------------|----------------|----------------|----------------|